baillielab/comparison_of_RA_methods/README.md

 simulated datasets tend to be too small compared to experimental data and neglect key features, including heterogeneity of quality, relevance and the inclusion of unranked lists.
 In this study, a group of existing methods and their variations which are suitable for meta-analysis of gene lists are compared using simulated and real data.
 Simulated data was used to explore the performance of the aggregation methods as a function of emulating the common scenarios of real genomics data, with various heterogeneity of quality, noise level, and a mix of unranked and ranked data using 20000 possible entities.
 In addition to the evaluation with simulated data, a comparison using real genomic data on the SARS-CoV-2 virus, cancer (NSCLC), and bacteria (macrophage apoptosis) was performed.
 We summarise our evaluation results in terms of a simple flowchart to select a ranking aggregation method for genomics data.

 The stochastic generative model in this study ranks entities by figure Z for each entity generated from Gaussian distribution.
-For entity k in experiment(list) i, a score Z_ki is sampled from a normal distribution given a list specified precision which is also sampled depending on parameters M (ean noise level) and D (heterogeneity of quality for sources).
+For entity k in experiment(list) i, a score Z_ki is sampled from a normal distribution given a list specified precision which is also sampled depending on parameters M (mean noise level) and D (heterogeneity of quality for sources).
 The length of each list is also sampled from specific distribution to emulating real datasets.

 The generated data are lists and will be written in a file with name "(mean_noise M)\_(heterogeneity D)\_(dataset_type S).txt"